-For seared tuna, try getting a super thick cut of tuna, about three inches thick.
-Prepare it simply with a light brushing of oil and some salt and pepper and preheat the grill until very hot.
-The big difference between grilling and searing tuna is that you need intense heat for searing.
-Some gas grills simply can not produce the heat to properly sear a piece of tuna.
-Your best option, in this case, is to use a heavy cast-iron skillet.
-The metal of the skillet will absorb the heat and you will get a good sear as long as you preheat the pan.
-If you trust your grill to produce the heat, then go straight to the grate; otherwise, use the skillet or a good heavy griddle.
+For seared tuna, purchase a piece of tuna that is about three inches thick.
+Prepare it simply with a light brushing of oil and a generous sprinkling of salt and pepper.
+Preheat the grill until it is very hot.
+The major difference between grilling and searing tuna is the level of heat.
+Some gas grills simply can not produce the intensity of heat necessary to properly sear a piece of tuna.
+In this case, use a heavy cast-iron skillet.
+The iron skillet will absorb and hold the heat, giving you a good sear as long as you preheat the pan.
+If you trust your grill to produce the level of heat needed, then go straight to the grate; otherwise, use the skillet or a heavy-duty griddle.

-Charcoal grills will allow you to bank up the coals close the grate to get the kind of intense heat you need.
-The reason you want this kind of heat is because you will be grilling the tuna for just seconds per side and leaving the interior raw.
-Sear your thick cut of tuna on all four or six sides for only about 45 seconds per side.
-This gives you a piece of tuna that has a fantastic seared crust all around and a heated but raw middle.
+Charcoal grills will allow you to bank up hot coals under the grate to get the kind of intense heat you need.
+The tuna sears for less than one minute per side, leaving the interior raw.
+Sear your thick cut of tuna on all four or six sides for about 45 seconds per side.
+The result is a piece of tuna that has a fantastic seared crust all around and a heated but raw middle.

 How to Serve Grilled Tuna